NexInfinite/hivenpy/README.md

 You can see a list of all examples in the folder names [Examples](Examples).

 # Please note
-At the moment we don't have a pip package set up as it's not at that stage yet but you can still make self bots with this.
+~~At the moment we don't have a pip package set up as it's not at that stage yet but you can still make self bots with this.~~ We now have a [pip package](https://pypi.org/project/hivenpy/1.6/)!
+Download it to try everything out.
 This is a work in progress project so everything is going to change soon.
 This is temporary so you can start making and experimenting with new bots now.
 <br><br>